jhorton84/React-Node-Tutorial/README.md

  As we already discussed App.js is a component that in our case we will use to be the outer most parent.
 All other components we create will be children/grandchildren of App.js.

 ##### Class Components
 Remember how we said in the beginning that React was just JavaScript and the better you understand JavaScript the easier React will be?
 Components are a perfect example of this.
-Starting with class components, do you remember creating classes?
+Starting with class components, do you remember creating classes during javaScript week?
 ```
 class Hero {
   constructor(name, level) {